2012 Speakers

 Eddie Kim, Artist & Teacher, Pierrepont School

-Information about Eddie’s work on Grand Theft Ovid performances can be seen at the NYTimes.
-A full bio will be available soon.
+Information about Eddie’s performances can be seen at his website EKTheater.com and at the NYTimes.

 Chris Lawrence, Project Director, Hive Learning Network, NYC